Does a Polyp Mean Colon Cancer?

 March is Colorectal Cancer Awareness Month, which shines a national spotlight on this mostly preventable disease.
 Colorectal cancer is the second leading cause of cancer death in the United States for both genders.
 However, many cases of colorectal cancer can be prevented through certain measures, which include adopting healthy lifestyle habits and regular screenings.
 A colonoscopy is one such screening method where physicians can identify and remove pre-cancerous polyps (growths) in the lining of the colon and rectum before they turn into cancer.

-Colorectal cancer is the third most commonly diagnosed form of cancer in men and women combined in the United States.
-In 2021, the American Cancer Society estimates that over 100,000 new cases of colon cancer and over 45,000 new rectal cancer cases will be diagnosed.
-The lifetime risk of developing colorectal cancer is roughly 4%-5% for the average person.
+Colorectal cancer is the third most commonly diagnosed form of cancer in men and women in the United States.
+In 2022, the American Cancer Society estimates more than 100,000 new cases of colon cancer and over 45,000 new rectal cancer cases will be diagnosed.
+The lifetime risk of developing colorectal cancer is roughly 4 to 5% for the average person.
 With cases on the rise among younger people under 50, it is especially important to spread the word about important screening information and what to expect when you undergo a colorectal cancer screening procedure.

 What is a polyp?